kaascevich/Brainflip/Docs/Bugs.md

 - [x] App shortcut is completely broken (naturally)
 - [x] Tests stall while building
 - [x] Trim and Clear All are enabled with locked files
+- [x] Unit tests just... fail before even starting?
+(UI tests are fine, though...)
+  - Turns out it was an Xcode bug of some sort.